MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-automate-paginated-onedrive-sharepoint.md

 ---
-title: Save a paginated report to OneDrive for Business or SharePoint Online
+title: Save a paginated report to OneDrive for work or school or SharePoint Online
-description: In this article, you use Power Automate to automate saving a Power BI paginated report to OneDrive for Business or a SharePoint Online folder.
+description: In this article, you use Power Automate to automate saving a Power BI paginated report to OneDrive for work or school or a SharePoint Online folder.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''